 City Safety can prevent a collision or reduce collision speed.

-City Safety is an aid to assist a driver who is at risk of colliding with a pedestrian, cyclist or vehicle.
+City Safety is an aid to assist a driver who is at risk of colliding with a pedestrian, large animal, cyclist or a vehicle.

 The City Safety function can help the driver to avoid a collision when driving in queues, e.g. when changes in the traffic ahead, combined with a lapse in attention, could lead to an incident.

 The function helps the driver by automatically braking the car in the event of an imminent risk of collision if the driver does not react in time by braking and/or swerving.

 City Safety activates a short, sharp braking procedure, normally stopping the car just behind the vehicle in front.
 For most drivers this is well outside normal driving style and may be perceived as uncomfortable.

 City Safety is activated in situations where the driver should have started braking earlier, which is why it cannot help the driver in every situation.

 City Safety is designed to be activated as late as possible in order to avoid unnecessary intervention.

 The driver or passengers are not normally aware of City Safety - it only intervenes in a situation where a collision is immediately imminent.